Vaccination will be an important tool to help control bovine TB in the future.

 We know the BCG vaccination reduces the progression, severity and excretion of TB, resulting in reduced transmission between animals, but it is not perfect.
 And for any vaccine to eradicate a disease it is necessary to ensure that 80% of the target population are immunised.
 The current BCG vaccine just does not does not shape up.

 Scientists have said that vaccination has to be used in combination with other measures, which must include dealing with the disease in badgers.
-You can read more about bovine TB and vaccination on the Defra site, here.
+You can read more about bovine TB and cattle vaccination on the Defra website.

-However, the only vaccine available is an injectable form – and that presents problems.
+However, the only vaccine currently available is in an injectable form – and that presents problems.

 You need to cage-trap the badgers to vaccinate them.
 And you have to it annually for period of at least five years.

 The process is costly and needs to be carried out by people who have been on accredited courses.
-Every trap will have to be visited early in the morning, every day.
+Every trap has to be visited early in the morning, every day.

-And here too, there are still question marks over the efficacy of the vaccine.
+There are also question marks over the efficacy of the vaccine.

 It will not cure a sick badger, one which is already infected with TB.

 The science suggests the vaccine is most effective in very young animals, and less so in older subjects (12).
 Young badgers spend their early weeks in the sett, making it impossible to trap and vaccinate them and putting them at risk of infection before they emerge.